 You see, I have been trying to make up where I have failed thus far in my parenting, and yes, I do believe it is a failure.
 The Bible is clear that God expects from me, a Christian mother, Godly children (Mal 2:15).
-How can I be teaching them what Scripture ascribes if they aren’t learning any verses for memory?
+How can I be teaching them what Scripture prescribes if they aren’t committing any verses to memory?
 And let me tell you, they are at the age to memorize large amounts of facts.
-Why am I not tapping this for the Lord?
-I have already seen the effect of my Scripture memory from years ago as it has built a wall of Spiritual safety around me as an adult.
+Why am I not tapping this thirst for the Lord?
+I have already seen the effect of my own Scripture memory from years ago as it has built a wall of Spiritual safety around me as an adult.

 There are verses that I memorized as a new Christian fresh out of high school that still come back to me for encouragement, reproof, correction, and peace.
 Memorizing scripture may seem tedious and boring, honestly there are times that it is.
 But the benefit comes when the storm clouds roll in and I stumble along my path of pain when James 1:2-8 plays through my mind as both encouragement and reproof for my whining.
 Or when a big task looms before me and I remember the study of the Israelites who returned from exile and neglected to rebuild the wall because they were way too concerned with their own homes.
 They were self-centered and self focused, neglecting the walled defense of their city and neglecting to build a house for the Lord.
 Nehemiah 4:6 looms up to encourage me to put my shoulder to the task and get your hands dirty.
 Nehemiah came along to encourage them to work together and be strong in their task, mostly in order to finish the house of the Lord for worship.
 They put their backs into it and built the wall in an amazingly short time…because the people had a mind to work.

 They are already cramming their heads full of information..make room for Scripture.